ADA-Healthy-Candies/ADA-Healthy-Candies.github.io/index.md

 Hopeless about finding a starting point that could lead us to nutrients, we came up with a new idea: why not start from the end?
 Why not start from the nutrients themselves and work our way back?
 If product categories are nutritionally consistent and different from each other, then it should be possible to think of them as groups of products that share strong nutritional similarities.

-In other words, **we reformulated our analysis as an unsupervised task.
+In other words, **we reformulated our analysis as an unsupervised task**.
 We did not take category information as our data; **we clustered products based on their nutritional composition and attempted to discover the categories ourselves**.
 Clusters of nutritionally similar products that hint at a specific product category indicate that this category *might* be nutritionally consistent.
 Reversely, if more than one cluster represent the same product category, then this category *might not* be nutritionally consistent.

 ## Setting up the clustering model